slayff/art_of_vectors_pytorch/README.md

 python3 exp_pert_samples.py --path [path to directory with images] --labels [path to labels.json file]
 ```
 Script will create `exps_results` folder where you can find all the results in corresponding subfolders (named by the model and layer name) - perturbated images, visualization of generated perturbation, model predictions.

+* `exp_generalization.py` is the code to reproduce experiment with generalization of perturbations across neworks.
+Usage follows the previous experiment explanation.
+Script will create `exps_results/generalization_exp` folder with `results.json`, containing information about fooling rates.
+The first level keys indicate the model used in evaluation step, the second level keys indicate the model FOR which the perturbation was constructed.
+Thus value of `result[a][b]` is the fooling rate of model `a` when perturbation was constructed for model `b`.